-As if a deep dish cookie doesn’t already sound amazing, let’s make it a Nutella stuffed deep dish cookie!
+As if a deep dish cookie doesn’t already sound amazing, let’s make it a stuffed Skillet Nutella Cookie Pie!
 This skillet cookie is ooey gooey and baked with a layer of melty Nutella right in the middle.
-I quite honestly might make this my birthday cake this year because it’s just SO DAMN GOOD.
+I quite honestly might make this my birthday cake this year because it’s just SO DANG GOOD.

 I’m on a mission to add more skillet cookie recipes to my blog but I honestly don’t think I’ll be able to top this one.
 It’s soft, gooey, chocolately, and it has Nutella so, duh.